JuheonChu/Comp491-Transformers-TechSpike/resources/jax/README.md

-## Glossary
+This document puts together our learning and understanding of JAX.

 ## JAX basics for machine learning

-Most tutorials can be found on [https://jax.readthedocs.io/en/latest/jax-101/index.html](JAX 101 documentation) and [https://theaisummer.com/jax/](AISummer) article.
+Most tutorials can be found on [JAX 101 documentation](https://jax.readthedocs.io/en/latest/jax-101/index.html) and [AISummer](https://theaisummer.com/jax/) article.

 Below are they key JAX features used in machine learning.